A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

 \section{Methods}

-Two representational regimes structure the benchmark throughout this paper.
-The \textbf{dynamic arm} uses a \textit{person-period} data representation---one row per enrollment per week---in which weekly conditional hazards are estimated and then accumulated into enrollment-level survival curves; this arm is also referred to as the weekly discrete-time arm.
-The \textbf{comparable arm} uses a fixed \textit{enrollment-level} representation built from early-window summaries, in which a single feature vector per enrollment feeds directly into continuous-time survival models.
-These two terms---arm name and data representation---are used interchangeably throughout the paper and always refer to the same methodological distinction.
+To address the unification and interpretability gaps identified above (heterogeneous evaluation protocols, neglected calibration, and insufficient signal attribution), the benchmark applies consistent evaluation protocols across both families while respecting the methodological boundaries between survival model types.
+Two representational regimes structure the benchmark throughout this paper. \textbf{Family~A: Dynamic Weekly} uses a \textit{person-period} data representation (one row per enrollment per week), in which weekly conditional hazards are estimated and then accumulated into enrollment-level survival curves; this family is also referred to as the weekly discrete-time family. \textbf{Family~B: Static Early-Window} uses a fixed \textit{enrollment-level} representation built from early-window summaries, in which a single feature vector per enrollment feeds directly into continuous-time survival models.
+These two family labels and their corresponding data representations are used interchangeably throughout the paper and always refer to the same methodological distinction.
+The two-family design provides a shared evaluation infrastructure (consistent metrics, preprocessing, tuning, and reporting conventions) while respecting the representational distinction between the two families.
+Figure~\ref{fig:methods_overview_pipeline} provides a structured overview of the full benchmark pipeline.
+Two orientation tables anchor the rest of the paper: Table~\ref{tab:model_families_overview} situates all 14~models by family, model type, and inductive bias, and Table~\ref{tab:metric_reference} gives a plain-language reading of every metric and when to trust it.
+Readers can use them as a map before the per-layer detail.

+This within-family reporting choice is grounded in the sensitivity of survival metrics to temporal representation.
+Varying only the discretization or representation scheme shifts the integrated Brier score \citep{Kim2023GNNSurv,KvammeBorgan2019DiscreteSurvival} and produces non-monotonic variation in time-dependent concordance for one and the same model \citep{Nooraldaim2026MultiTaskSurvival}; more broadly, different survival metrics capture different aspects of performance and are not interchangeable \citep{Vasilev2023SensitivitySurvivalMetrics,Park2021ReviewSurvivalPerformance}.
+Because Family~A and Family~B operate under distinct temporal representations, a single numerical cross-family ranking would conflate genuine model differences with artifacts of temporal representation.
+Results are therefore reported within each family, over shared enrollment-level horizons, rather than as a cross-family ranking.
+The cross-family ranking is deliberately \emph{withheld} (not infeasible): it would conflate model differences with representation artifacts, whereas convergent within-family findings are precisely what the two-arm control is designed to expose.